 Filing a Petition

-American citizens residing in Hong Kong and Macau can no longer be able to routinely file Form I-130 (Petition for Alien Relative) with the Immigrant Visa Unit of the U.S. Consulate General in Hong Kong after August 15, 2011.
-Rather, Petitioners will be required to file the Form I-130 petition by mail to the U.S. Citizenship and Immigration Services (USCIS).
-The Consulate General will only be able to accept and process Form I-130 petitions in exceptional circumstances.
+American citizen petitioners residing in Hong Kong or Macau can no longer routinely file Form I-130 (Petition for Alien Relative) with the Immigrant Visa Unit at the U.S. Consulate General Hong Kong and Macau after August 15, 2011.
+Petitioners must file Form I-130 petition by mail with U.S. Citizenship and Immigration Services (USCIS).
+The Consulate General may only be able to accept and process Form I-130 petitions in exceptional circumstances.

 I-130 filing Instructions after August 15, 2011: